HOW TO BOOK GUESTS:

-In general, publicists (or the potential guests themselves) need to pitch "guests" followed by the "story" they have to tell to Tech Nation or BioTech Nation.
+Publicists (or even the potential guests themselves) need to pitch "guests" followed by the "story" they have to tell.
 Each production has distinct contact requirements, and they are separately described below:

-For Tech Nation, a guest (and his or her story) should attempt to meet five (5) criteria:
+For Tech Nation, a guest (and his or her story) should attempt to meet six(6) criteria:

 - The person and his story has good human interest appeal

 - The person and his story is relevant to the vast majority of people, or be of national or international interest

 - Technology and/or science is a part of the story

 - The guest must be able to sustain a compelling interview for 20-30 minutes - The guest has appropriate credentials to talk about the story